kc108/js-zero-to-hero/README.md

 - reverse(): MUTATES THE ORIGINAL ARRAY
 - slice(): does NOT change the original array
 - splice(): changes the original array

+// \*\*\* OTHER THAN THESE DIFFERENCES: it is a matter of personal preferences

+- forEach(): you cannot break out of forEach(), will not be able to continue; or break;
+- for.. of loop lets you break out of it